adamywfong/singalong/README/assets/README.md

 Usage

 Open the project in a web browser.
 Use the search bar to look for your favorite songs.
 Click on a search result to view the song's lyrics and start singing along.
 Enjoy the visually appealing unicorn-themed design and the interactive image carousel.

 APIs
 The project uses the following APIs:

 Musixmatch API for song search and lyrics retrieval.
 YouTube API for embedding and playing music videos.
-Make sure to obtain your API keys and configure them in the JavaScript code if you plan to deploy this project.

 License